Dyalog/ullu/docs/decision/primitive-functions/scalar-monadic.md

 ## Magnitude (`R←|Y`)([docs](https://help.dyalog.com/latest/#Language/Primitive%20Functions/Magnitude.htm))

 The tests include:
-- Datatype tests: tests for positive and negativefor all the available numeric datatypes
+- Datatype tests: tests for positive and negative for all the available numeric datatypes
 - Tests based on Floating point representation(`⎕FR`): All the tests run with values of `⎕FR` as 645 and 1287.
 - Separate tests for boolean values: Booleans need special tests because construction of boolean arrays is simple and different than others.
 - Edge Cases: